zilliztech/akcio/src/store/README.md

 **Attributes:**

-- `memory (BaseMemory)`: a Langchain base memory to adapt agent
+- `memory (BaseMemory)`: a LangChain base memory to adapt agent

 **Methods:**

 - `add_history`: insert chat history to database, given a list of dictionaries with keys of 'question' and 'answer', [{'question': 'xxx', 'answer': 'xxx'}]
 - `get_history`: return chat history in a list of tuples, [('this is question', 'this is answer')]

-By default, it uses `PostgresChatMessageHistory` and `ConversationBufferMemory` in Langchain to build memory.
+By default, it uses `PostgresChatMessageHistory` and `ConversationBufferMemory` in LangChain to build memory.
 You can modify `config.py` to configure it.